 Central Almaguin was established as a region in the mid 2000’s when the looming Highway by-pass was finally being realized.
-The region brings together five distinct municipalities who each have their own unique attributes and qualities.
+The region brings together four distinct municipalities who each have their own unique attributes and qualities.
 The area was first settled due to the logging impact on the area.
 At one time, the area also boasted the largest charcoal plant in Canada.

 There is a rich history of arts and culture within the region, especially due to our proximity to Algonquin Park.
 Tom Thomson was well known in the South River area, and directly influenced the artists who came to be known as The Group of Seven, although he passed away prior to the groups formation.
 The arts culture is still vibrant in Central Almaguin, which is encompassed by the Almaguin Highlands Arts Council, and has many artists and studios in the area.